gsmyridis/isos/README.md

 # isos

 `isos` is a lightweight Python library that brings the Result Pattern to your code.
-It introduces two core types — Option and Result — which behave as sum types (also known as tagged unions or discriminated unions) that make handling missing values and errors explicit, safe, and expressive.
+It introduces two core types — Option and Result — which are intended to **behave** as sum types (also known as tagged unions or discriminated unions) that make handling missing values and errors explicit, safe, and expressive.
+They **are** not sum types.

 Sum types allow you to represent values that can be one of several variants, where each variant can hold different types of data.
 This is particularly useful for modeling scenarios where a value can be in different states, like presence/absence (Option) or success/failure (Result).